 The ultimate intent of the Interactive Learning Space Initiative is to replicate best practices for redesign of other spaces throughout the university keeping in mind how we can better support engaged learning pedagogy by transforming learning spaces.

 Faculty interested in teaching in one of the Interactive Learning Spaces must complete an Interactive Learning Space Teaching and Research Opportunity Application.
 Applications are accepted during the beginning to middle of the spring semester.
-Go to the Interactive Learning Space Teaching and Research Opportunity webpage for a detailed description as well as a link to the 2015-16 application.
+Go to the Interactive Learning Space Initiative- Application webpage for a detailed description as well as a link to the 2018-19application.

 Twenty-eight faculty representing 18 departments from all colleges including Honors College and the Intensive English Institute were selected to participate in the Interactive Learning Space Initiative for AY 2012-2013 (Cohort 1).
 The second cohort--those faculty selected to participate during AY 2013-2014--represent 13 departments from five colleges and the Intensive English Institute.
 Cohort 3--those faculty teaching in the ILS classrooms spring and fall 2015--represent 12 departments from 6 colleges and the Intensive English Institute.
 28 faculty joined Cohort 4 (AY2015-2016) representing 17 departments from 6 colleges.
 Cohort 5, comprised of 16 faculty from 14 departments and 3 colleges, joined the initiative in 2016.
 In Spring 2017, Cohort 6, 20 faculty from 15 departments and 5 colleges, joined the initiative.
 A complete list of the ILS faculty can be found on the Interactive Learning Space Initiative Faculty webpage.